 The following are some of the common signs of addiction:

-- Excessively ingesting Trazodone even when a prescription is not necessary
+- Excessively ingesting even when it is not necessary

 - Showing extreme neglect of duties and responsibilities

-- Faking symptoms to procure Trazodone prescriptions or, in extreme cases, buying from drug dealers
+- Faking symptoms to procure prescriptions or, in extreme cases, buying from drug dealers

 The withdrawal signs for Trazodone can be categorized as mild or chronic.
 Due to their similarity with other withdrawal symptoms, the onset signs may pass the patient or those close to them unnoticed.
 Expert medical examination offered at Granite Recovery Centers aids in identifying the early, mild symptoms.